SURE Viewer and Editor

 Camera stations corresponding to deselected images appear grey (due to restriction of the area during project setup) .

 In the standalone SUREEditor.exe, loading an *.ori files list, together with a topology.tif will allow the inspection of the flight configuration, as well as the stereo models selection.

 |CTRL + Mouse wheel||Scale camera's virtual image plane|

 |ALT + Double click||Show stereo model of clicked camera|

 |Right click||Open image taken by clicked camera in image viewer|

 |Camera configuration together with mesh (deselected images grey)||Stereo model selection (Base image blue and slave images green)|

-SURE Editor extends the viewing capabilites of SURE Viewer and enables the user to interactively modify meshes.
+SURE Editor extends the viewing capabilities of SURE Viewer and enables the user to interactively modify meshes.

-Apart from cleaning-up and refining meshes, the SURE Editor provides functionality to e.g. measure distances and to get names of tiles and position coordinates.
+Apart from editing meshes, the SURE Editor provides functionality to e.g. measure distances and to get names of tiles and position coordinates.